-The Company maintains a line of credit with three participating banks in the amount of \$20,000.
-There were no outstanding borrowings at December 31, 1997 and 1996.
-Borrowings bear interest at 1.0% below the prime rate (actual rate 7.5% at December 31, 1997) to fund customer advances.
-Substantially all current assets of WIC are pledged as collateral on the line of credit which expires June 30, 1998.
-The Company had advances to Interactive customers through their accounts receivable financing programs aggregating \$4,971 and \$11,805 at December 31, 1997 and 1996, respectively.
-Under terms of the programs, advances are collateralized by the customer's accounts receivable from

-YEARS ENDED DECEMBER 31, 1997, 1996 AND 1995 (DOLLARS IN THOUSANDS EXCEPT PER SHARE AMOUNTS) unrelated national billing services.
-The Company charges interest at the prime rate plus 3.0% (actual rate 11.5% at December 31, 1997).
+The Company maintains a line of credit with three participating banks in the amount of \$15,000.
+Outstanding borrowings totaled \$344 and \$-0- at December 31, 1998 and 1997, respectively.
+Borrowings bear interest at 1.0% below the prime rate (actual rate 6.75% at December 31, 1998) to fund customer advances.
+Substantially all current assets of WIC are pledged as collateral on the line of credit which expires June 29, 1999.
+The Company had advances to Interactive customers through their accounts receivable financing programs aggregating \$2,637 and \$4,971 at December 31, 1998 and 1997, respectively.
+Under terms of the programs, advances are collateralized by the customer's accounts receivable from unrelated national billing services.
+The Company charges interest at the prime rate plus 3.0% (actual rate 10.75% at December 31, 1998).